 The Outer Wilds’ time loop presents a unique gameplay mechanic that adds an extra layer to the game.
 Every time you die or the timer expires, you end up respawning back on your home planet, retaining all the information you have gathered before.

 The game requires you to solve puzzles, properly manage your time, and manage your health, fuel, and oxygen meters.
 The time loop is beautifully executed and still allows you to fully enjoy the gameplay without having to rush everything.

 Outer Wilds came out in May 2019 and is playable on PlayStation, Xbox, PC, and the Nintendo Switch.

 Subnautica: Below Zero is a game like Outer Worlds that allows you to explore a huge open area in outer space.
 The game takes place on Planet 4546B, covered by frozen tundras and vast open oceans.

 It’s an open-world survival game that’s a sequel to the widely successful Subnautica game released in 2018.
 It still has some of the core gameplay elements of the original game, but they’ve also added in some new features that can keep you hooked.

 In Subnautica, you have to find various ways to eat and get clean water.
 You’ll also need to build a shelter and find a way to power it up.
 By scanning other debris, you can also start to create various tools that can help you survive the harsh environment.

 A majority of the game takes place underwater.
 However, there are also times when you’ll have to face the icy cold winds on land.
 This mixture of land and underwater exploration and survival is what makes Subnautica: Below Zero such a good game.

-The game was released in January 2019.
-Subnautica: Below Zero is one of the best survival games you can play on Xbox, PlayStation, and PC.
+The game came out in January 2019.
+Subnautica: Below Zero is one of the most interesting survival games you can pick up for Xbox, PlayStation, and PC.